Part 1: Many Beliefs are actually BONDS

 I now use (1999) are so effective that it is strange

 for me to remember when I did not even suspect them.

 Our Bondwork includes

 beliefs, obsessions, compulsions and identity issues

 that bond us to people, ideas or things.
-These bonds
+Our bonds

-can support us or block us from getting what we want.
+can support us or prevent us getting what we want.